 In a nutshell, NYPD detective John Shaft (Jackson) has a score to settle: rich young white bastard Walter Williams (Christian Bale, rehashing his American Psycho shtick) has killed a black man outside a bar, and, after posting bail, runs off to Switzerland.
 Waitress Diane Palmieri (Toni Collette, even glummer than usual), the one witness to the crime, has disappeared at the worst time: when Williams returns to the US two years later.
-When Williams is freed again on bail, an angry Shaft quits the force to find Diane on his own, in order to get her to testify and put Williams behind bars.
-Meanwhile, Williams teams up with Dominican drug lord Peoples Hernandez (Jeffrey Wright, unrecognizable and brilliant) in order to wipe out Diane, Shaft, and whoever else gets in the way.
+After Williams is again freed on bail, an angry Shaft quits the force to find Diane on his own, so that she can testify and put Williams behind bars.
+Meanwhile, Williams teams up with Dominican drug lord Peoples Hernandez (Jeffrey Wright, unrecognizable and brilliant) in order to wipe out Diane, Shaft, and anyone else who gets in the way.

-Still, it's good violent entertainment, if you're into that, and it breezes along thanks to Jackson's style and David Arnold's funky score (to say nothing of Isaac Hayes' indispensable theme song).
-But if there's any breakthrough in this Shaft, it is Wright's amazing performance, a role that could finally make him a star in his own right, but we'll see.
+Still, it's good violent entertainment, if you're into that, and it breezes along thanks to Jackson's charisma and David Arnold's funky score (to say nothing of Isaac Hayes's indispensable theme song).
+But if there's any breakthrough in this Shaft, it is Wright's amazing performance, a role that should finally make him a star in his own right.